-Inside: This post will offer tips and advice on how to bathe your baby from the newborn stage through the first year of life.
+Inside: Tips and advice on how to bathe baby from the newborn stage through the first year of life.
 It will also recommend baby bath products that will make bathing your baby easier.

 Bathing a baby was one of my biggest fears before becoming a mom, but once I was past the fright, I found ways that made bathtime fun for Lennox and the whole family.